Last Updated on March 19, 2023

 Also, does having blue eyes pose any problems for your pet?
 We will examine all this and more in the article below, so be sure to keep reading.

-Huskies can come in different eye colors, like blue, brown, green, bi-eyed, and parti-colored.
-Blue, brown, bi-eyed, and parti-colored are recognized by the American Kennel Club (AKC) as standard for the Husky breed.
+Huskies can come in different eye colors, like blue, brown, bi-eyed, and parti-colored and green.
+The first four colors are recognized by the American Kennel Club (AKC) as standard for the Husky breed.

 Dogs with these color eyes are eligible to be shown at dog confirmation events.